boldbi/bold-bi-docs/docs/cloud-bi/working-with-data-source/data-connectors/google-sheets.md

 > **NOTE:** When the configured Google Sheets is deleted or renamed from your account, an extract mode data source refresh will get failed and the configured dashboard will still work with the old data.

+For more information on the API endpoints available for this data source, refer to their official [API Documentation](https://developers.google.com/identity/protocols/OAuth2)

 ## Related Links

 [Data Transformation](/cloud-bi/working-with-data-source/transforming-data/joining-table/)